hipml/hipml.github.io/_posts/2025-03-03-part-1:-heatmaps.md

 category: projects
 ---

 Welcome to the first installment of my three-part series exploring recent research findings.
 This series will guide you through layerwise analysis, pruning and task evaluation, and conclude with environmental and computational impact assessments.
-I've crafted these articles to make complex concepts accessible—if you have a basic understanding of large language models, you'll be able to follow along comfortably as we explore these insights in an informal manner.
+I've crafted these articles to make complex concepts accessible -- if you have a basic understanding of large language models, you'll be able to follow along comfortably as we explore these insights in an informal manner.

 ![Qwen Heatmaps](images/thesis_qwen_combined_heatmaps.png)